2006 Belarusian presidential election: Events

 On 31 January, Milinkievič met with European leaders in Brussels, who warned Lukashenko to conduct free and fair elections.

-On 8 February, Belarus accused Poland of espionage, a charge Poland rejected, stating it was part of Lukashenko's election campaign.
+On 8 February, Belarus accused Poland of espionage.
+Poland denied the accusation, saying it was part of Lukashenko's election campaign.

 On 22 February, the Russian Ministry of Foreign Affairs criticized the OSCE, claiming they had already predetermined not to declare the Belarusian election free and fair.

-On 24 February, the State Department issued a warning against election violations.
+On 24 February, a State Department representative urged the Belarusian government not to use force and expressed concern over the arrest of activists.

-On 26 February, Belarusian state media ran a story alleging that the KGB had discovered Gallup exit polls showing Milinkievič as the victor on 19 March, Baltic Gallup subsequently denied the authenticity of these polls.
+On 26 February, Belarusian state media ran a story alleging that the KGB had discovered Gallup exit polls showing Milinkievič as the victor.
+Baltic Gallup responded that the polls were fake.

 On 1 March, the KGB head claimed that the opposition planned to seize government buildings and stage a false flag terrorist attack.

 On 2 March, Kazulin was briefly arrested and beaten after attempting to enter the All-Belarusian People's Assembly meeting.

-On 9 March, Vincuk Viačorka, a trusted associate of Milinkievič, was arrested and sentenced to 15 days.
+On 9 March, Belarusian Popular Front leader Vincuk Viačorka was arrested and sentenced to 15 days in prison for participating in an unsanctioned rally.

-On 16 March, the head of the KGB announced that the opposition was planning a coup, alleging, among other things, that they intended to poison Minsk's water supply.
-He threatened the death penalty for those involved in "terrorism."
+On 16 March, the head of the KGB announced that the opposition was planning a coup, alleging that they intended to poison Minsk's water supply.
+He threatened the death penalty for those involved in "terrorism".
 By this time, 60 people had already been jailed.

-On the same day, Mikheil Saakashvili stated that the EU and the USA must ensure democracy in Belarus.
-The following day, seven Georgian MPs attempting to visit Belarus as electoral observers were denied entry.

-On 17 March, the White House released a report accusing Lukashenko of "creating a repressive dictatorship on the doorstep of the European Union and NATO."
-In response, Lukashenko labeled George W. Bush "terrorist No. 1 on our planet."
+On 17 March, the White House published a report calling Belarus a dictatorship bordering the EU and NATO and accused Lukashenko of corruption and enrichment via the arms trade.
+Lukashenko dismissed the report and labeled George W. Bush "terrorist No. 1".